user-edit10 Sep 2022

 For example, if a farmer suspects that prices will fluctuate during a harvest season and might lose some money, he hedges his risk with the futures contract.

-If the price falls, the farmer can alleviate his risk by making profits from the futures contract & if somehow the price rises, the farmer can lessen this risk by making a profit in the local market.
+If the price falls, the farmer can alleviate his risk by making profits from the futures contract.
+If the price rises, the farmer can lessen this risk by making a profit in the local market.

 • Speculators

-Speculator investors are the ones who aim to generate substantial profits in the commodity market.
-Before signing the futures contract, these investors anticipate market prices' direction.
+Speculator investors aim to generate substantial profits in the commodity market.
+Before signing the futures contract, these investors anticipate the direction of market prices.

-For example, let's say an investor predicts that the price will go higher, so in this case, investors purchase more future contracts with the aim that if the price rises.
-They will sell those contracts higher than the mentioned price.
-And somehow, if the prediction goes wrong, they will sell those commodities at a lower price & repurchase them to balance off their losses during the price rise phase.
+For example, let's say an investor predicts that the price will go higher.
+In this case, investors purchase more future contracts with the aim that if the price rises, they will sell those contracts higher than the mentioned price.
+And somehow, if the prediction goes wrong, they will sell those commodities at a lower price and repurchase them to balance off their losses during the price rise phase.

 Reasons To Invest in a Commodity Market in India-

-To be a successful trader, one needs to understand commodity basics and accurately evaluate risk.
+To be a successful trader, one must understand commodity basics and accurately evaluate risk.

 Here are a few reasons you should invest in commodities: